 Expedited Permitting for Electric Vehicle Service Equipment (EV Charger)

 Some projects qualify for over the counter services.
-Turnaround time for the initial plan check is 0-3* days and same day for resubmittals.
-Paper plans accompanied with CD are acceptable at the Public Counter.
-Projects that qualify for over the counter plan check include:
+Turnaround time for the initial plan review is 0-3* days and same day for resubmittals.
+OTC submittals should consist of paper plans accompanied with an electronic copy of the plans (e.g. flash drive) to City staff at the Permit Services Center.
+Examples of projects that qualify for over the counter plan check include:

 - Small Interior residential remodels